-You probably see people who are in slavery on a regular basis.
-They don’t have shackles, they might appear ordinary, but look closer and you might spot more worrying traits.
-What are the signs of slavery?
+Without knowing it, you might regularly see people who are in slavery.
+They don’t have to wear shackles, and they might appear to be going about their normal lives – but look closer and you might spot more worrying signs of slavery.

 Here are few signs to look out for.
 Someone in slavery might:

-- appear to be under the control of someone else and reluctant to interact with others
+- Appear to be under the control of someone else and reluctant to interact with others

-- have few personal belongings, wear the same clothes every day or wear unsuitable clothes for work
+- Have few personal belongings, wear the same clothes every day or wear unsuitable clothes for work

 What to do if you spot the signs?